cposada23/appium-webdriverio/readme.md

 Sometimes the app needs some permissions to access some of the devices functionality, like the camera or access to the gallery...
 This is one way to handle those.  ( To follow this change the APK to: ` 'appium:app':  path.join(process.cwd(), 'app/android/ColorNote+Notepad.apk') ` in the ***wdio.conf.js*** )

+> In the example app for this section, when you first open the app, it will prompt you to allow for access to Photos, media and files on your device.

+Add this line in the capabilities to handle the permissions: `'appium:autoGrantPermissions':  true`